-Last Thursday (19 July) saw eBay stock fall more than ten percent, its worst performance since October 2016
+Last Thursday (19 July) saw eBay stock fall more than ten percent, its worst performance since an eleven percent drop in October 2016

 Sign up for IQ Index

 The latest industry news to your inbox.

 Ebay is reviewing the role and value of StubHub in a bid to “maximise shareholder value”, following advice from investors